Omni library system

 - For members of the TRI-U History Graduate Program only, access to online resources at the three TRI-U program libraries (see below).

 Students and faculty of the TRI-U program are eligible to access electronic resources from the three libraries (University of Guelph, Wilfrid Laurier University, and University of Waterloo) associated with this joint program.
 While you will likely be automatically registered for access to online resources.
-For instructions on how to access, check the relevant page below for your university's information on how to register and log in to the other sites.
+For instructions on how to access, check the relevant page below for your university's information joint registration.

 History research guides

 Additionally, as a graduate student in a Canadian University, you are entitled to freely visit, borrow, and return items at any Canadian academic library (fees applicable for in-person access and borrowing at the University of Toronto; please check with your home institution if University of Toronto materials are available through interlibrary loan).
 See the Canadian University Reciprocal Borrowing Agreement for more information.
 NOTE: Access to some locations may be affected by COVID-19 restrictions.
-Students who are interested in this are advised to call ahead and confirm whether this will be possible.
+Students who are interested in visiting another library are advised to call ahead and confirm whether this will be possible.

 Each Tri-U institution has a librarian who supports the history department at their site.
 These librarians can assist you with search strategies, identifying appropriate resources, citation management, and more.
 Don’t hesitate to contact: